A managed service including domain hosting, website hosting and matching emails

 When things go wrong, it can be a complete cluster to fix.
-Things to go from bad to worse in an instant and you can lose hours in a black hole endless of troubleshooting.
+Things go from bad to worse in an instant and you can lose hours, in a black hole of endless troubleshooting.

-By trusting an expert to look after your domain, website and email hosting you can relax, knowing a trained expert is taking care of everything.
+By trusting an expert to look after your domain, website and email hosting you can relax, knowing everything is taken care of.

 A complete hosting service suitable for small businesses.

 Excludes purchase of new domains of which fees vary.

 All fees include GST & can be wrapped into a managed website bundle, including website design fees and website maintenance & customer care.

 Getting your email and website online involves several pieces of hardware and software that are calibrated remotely via the internet.
 Below is a simple diagram explaining these elements.

 Our managed hosting service includes built-in fees for set up, support and handling of your account.

 Every website has a domain name (the URL or www) that is used as the address to actually find the website on the internet.
 Our domain name is www.mywpmate.com.au

 A hosting company connects that domain to a website control panel.